emissary-ingress/emissary/reference/services/access-control.md

 # Access Control
 ---
-Ambassador Pro's `FilterPolicy` custom resource definition (CRD) gives you fine-grained control over filters.
+Ambassador Edge Stack's `FilterPolicy` custom resource definition (CRD) gives you fine-grained control over filters.
 Since authentication and access control is implemented in specific filters, the `FilterPolicy` CRD can be used for access control as well.